Virtues & Vocations hosts 2024 conference on higher education and human flourishing

 The conference included an optional session at the Raclin Murphy Museum of Art on “Cultivating Habits of Leisure with Art.”

 While the content of the conference was important, flourishing is not just a concept, it is an embodied way of being.
-The Center for Social Concerns sought to give participants a taste of the good through providing good meals with time to linger over conversations; optional activities such as tours of the Notre Dame campus and the Basilica of the Sacred Heart, a nature walk around Notre Dame’s lakes, and a session at the Raclin Murphy Museum of Art; a curated bookstore and reading space; and even a “Late Nite at Geddes” gathering where attendees could relax and build friendships.
+The Institute for Social Concerns sought to give participants a taste of the good through providing good meals with time to linger over conversations; optional activities such as tours of the Notre Dame campus and the Basilica of the Sacred Heart, a nature walk around Notre Dame’s lakes, and a session at the Raclin Murphy Museum of Art; a curated bookstore and reading space; and even a “Late Nite at Geddes” gathering where attendees could relax and build friendships.

 “This was a beautiful conference that went beyond niceties to provide context for sharing, community building, and befriending,” said one attendee in the post-conference survey.
 “Radical hospitality makes a difference in how people feel and creates a climate of trust and goodwill.”